 Our Community Development office also conducts research and analyzes data to uncover patterns, trends, and relationships in the housing markets.
 Through this body of knowledge, we are gaining valuable insight into other potential solutions, where problems are occurring, and whether there are any similarities or differences throughout the region that can help improve public policy.

-An example of this approach in practice: Data analysis is helping us uncover what factors contributed to very different foreclosure rates in 2007 among demographically similar neighborhoods in Cleveland and Pittsburgh.
-Cleveland's foreclosure rates are far greater than Pittsburgh's, especially in poor neighborhoods.
+Let me share an example of this approach in practice.
+Data analysis is helping us uncover what factors contributed to very different foreclosure rates in 2007 among demographically similar neighborhoods in Cleveland and Pittsburgh.
+Here we have two similar communities that are located in different states, with different legal and regulatory environments.
+Yet Cleveland’s foreclosure rates are far greater than Pittsburgh’s, especially in poor neighborhoods.

 One major discovery of our research was that most of the mortgage lending in Cleveland’s poorest areas was originated by a small number of nonbank mortgage companies.
 However, this source of lending was not nearly as much of a problem in Pittsburgh.
 Residents of poor Cleveland neighborhoods appear to have less access to, or less reliance on, traditional financial service providers.

 The work undertaken by the Federal Reserve in the area of community development aims to help low- and moderate-income communities, but none of our community development efforts can possibly offset the losses and hardship that these communities have experienced.
 Decades of progress have been wiped away in many low-income communities in this dramatic two-year burst of foreclosures.
-The Federal Reserve's activities are only a small part of a wider effort.
+The Federal Reserve’s activities are only a small part of a wider effort involving all of you.

 In conclusion, I want to emphasize that the Federal Reserve recognizes the need for action and that we have been aggressive in monetary policy, banking supervision, consumer protection regulation, and community development.
 Collectively, these efforts are designed to help restore housing markets in pursuit of a better-functioning economy.
 However, the scale of the recession, the financial turmoil, and the focused impact of the crisis on many communities pose an unprecedented challenge to all policymakers.
 While we certainly see ourselves as part of the solution, many partners and much time will be needed to heal these problems.

-It's going to take a creative, coordinated, and collaborative effort to get our housing market back on track—especially here in Ohio.
-That's why I encourage all of our readers to please stay in touch.
-Let us know what you're thinking and how you think we can help.
+It’s going to take a creative, coordinated and collaborative effort to get our housing market back on track—especially here in Ohio.
+That’s why I encourage you to please keep knocking at our door.
+Let us know what you’re thinking, what you’re finding, and how you think we can help.